patrickbelanger/qa-selenium-webdriver-factory/README.md

 Contact us if you are looking for implementation tasks that fit your skills.
 An article will be available how to contribute to qa-selenium-webdriver-factory.
 * For developers using Eclipse IDE, use the provided code-formatter in src/main/resources.
+* For Mac developers, I need your help to test this library to make it available on MacOS.